Noel Francisco

 Noel John Francisco (born August 21, 1969) is an American lawyer who served as Solicitor General of the United States from 2017 to 2020.
 He was the first Asian American confirmed by the United States Senate to hold the position.
 Francisco is now a partner at the law firm Jones Day.

 As Solicitor General, Francisco was characterized as a staunch defender of President Donald Trump.
 In his position, Francisco sought to have the Patient Protection and Affordable Care Act (ACA) and Deferred Action for Childhood Arrivals (DACA) struck down by the courts, neither of which occurred during his tenure.
 He also defended Executive Order 13769, which was a ban on travelers from predominantly Muslim countries deemed to present security risks; this was ultimately upheld by the Supreme Court in Trump v.
 Hawaii.

 Early life and education

 Francisco was born on August 21, 1969, in Syracuse, New York.
-His father, Nemesio Francisco, was a physician who immigrated to the United States from the Philippines to study medicine.
-His mother, Therese, was from Oswego, New York.
+His father, Nemesio Francisco (1935–1989), was a physician who immigrated to the United States from the Philippines to study medicine.
+His mother, Therese, was an Italian American nurse from Oswego, New York.
 Francisco grew up in Oswego and graduated from Oswego High School in 1987.

 Francisco attended Brandeis University for one year before transferring to the University of Chicago, graduating in 1991 with a Bachelor of Arts degree in economics with honors.
 From 1991 to 1993, Francisco was a financial analyst for Morgan Stanley and Gleacher and Company.
 He then attended the University of Chicago Law School, graduating in 1996 with a J.D. degree with high honors.